joaomcruz/selenium-python-POM-example/README.md

-# A sample test that I've designed with Python , using selenium framework and the Page Object Model pattern.
+# A sample test that I've designed with Python
+# Using selenium framework and the Page Object Model pattern.